Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [Synthetic dataset generation techniques: generating custom sentence similarity data](https://huggingface.co/blog/davanstrien/synthetic-similarity-datasets)

+One of the most exciting use cases for LLMs is generating synthetic datasets that can be used to train non-LLM models.
+In the past, gathering enough data was one of the most significant barriers to training task-specific models, such as text classification models.
+LLMs can potentially help in this area.

 ## [Docmatix - A huge dataset for document Visual Question Answering](https://huggingface.co/blog/docmatix)

+With this blog we are releasing Docmatix - a huge dataset for Document Visual Question Answering (DocVQA) that is 100s of times larger than previously available.
+Ablations using this dataset for fine-tuning Florence-2 show a 20% increase in performance on DocVQA.

 ## [zero-shot-vqa-docmatix](https://huggingface.co/blog/zero-shot-vqa-docmatix)